 For babies who are Deaf or born with various levels of hearing, spoken languages may be out of reach.
 Therefore, there is an increased need for sign language exposure and acquisition.
-Sign language, such as American Sign Language, allows for early language development and shows earlier expressive abilities than spoken languages.
+Signed languages, such as American Sign Language, allow for early language development and shows earlier expressive abilities than spoken languages.
 For example, an average hearing baby can sign, 'I want milk please' six month to a year before they would be able to developmentally produce that sentence with their voice box.

 How Caregivers Support Language Acquisition

 Caregivers can help scaffold and increase an infant's understanding of language by responding to their child’s physical actions or experiences by labeling them.
 By combining manual or spoken responses with child’s gestures, caregivers create a scaffold upon which children can understand communicative interactions.
 The growth of a child’s vocabulary is heavily dependent on conversational input.
 These findings are similar when exploring language acquisition in Deaf infants whose parents use a signed language such as American Sign Language.